sandialabs/Arcus/README.md

 It is also possible to create a `Subnet` from an `IPAddress` and an `integer` based *route prefix*.
 Eg: `Subnet(IPAddress ipAddress, int routingPrefix)`

 Likewise it may be desired to statically parse a subnet string with `Subnet.
-Parse(string input)` or it’s safe equivalent of ` bool Subnet.TryParse(string input,  out Subnet subnet)`.
+Parse(string input)` or itâ€™s safe equivalent of ` bool Subnet.TryParse(string input,  out Subnet subnet)`.
 For example, one could safely parse the `string` "192.168.1.0/16" via
 ```
 Subnet subnet;
 var success = Subnet.TryParse("192.168.1.0/16",  out subnet)